Protecting the River

 Keeping our Urban Watershed Clean

-Over time NPS pollution can add up and become a big problem.
-Many community organizations in the Truckee Meadows offer opportunities to get involved, but there are also things you can do at home to help make a big difference.
+Fortunately, we can all be part of the solution.
+There are also things you can do at home to help make a big difference.

 - Keep your trash or recycling from blowing out of your bins.

 - Make sure your sprinklers aren’t watering the sidewalk or street.

-- Test your soil before applying fertilizer, it might not need feeding.
+- Test your soil before applying fertilizer, your landscaping might not need feeding.

 - Make sure you know how to dispose of fertilizers and pesticides properly, as they are considered household hazardous waste.